 Are There Free Things To Do in Columbus?

 Yep!
 It’s possible to have some fun in the city without spending a cent.
 On our list, we highlight both free (or cheap) things to do in Columbus as well as ticketed Cbus activities.

 What Is There To Do in Columbus, Ohio for Fun?

 As the 14th largest city in the nation, there is no shortage of entertainment in Columbus!
 Whether you are planning fun dates in Columbus or seeking out Columbus attractions for families, we include the best ideas in our list!

 67 Best Things To Do in Columbus, Ohio

 We are detailing the best things to see in Columbus to help you plan your perfect outing in the city.
 Because there are so many fun things to do in Columbus, Ohio, we have separated our list into several categories.

 At the end of the list, you will find a helpful Columbus map and other pertinent information for travelers – like where to stay and what to pack.

-Save, Pin or Bookmark our Columbus blog post so that you can easily access it for future reference!
+Save, Pin or Bookmark our Columbus blog post so that you can easily access it for your trip to Ohio!

 Top Things To Do: Columbus, OH

 We are kicking off our list with fun activities in Columbus, Ohio that are in the heart of downtown and the immediate vicinity.
 If you are staying downtown, these Columbus sights can be reached on foot or with a short Uber ride.

 #1 Walk the Scioto Mile

 Walking the Scioto Mile is one of the best outdoor activities in Columbus, Ohio!
 The 175-acre urban green space, which is nestled alongside the river in the middle of the city, is lined with pedestrian paths that are perfect for an afternoon stroll or a morning jog.